decorative image for blog on php 8

 Reflection API Changes

-Another small, but important change in PHP 8 is the change to the Reflection API.
+Another small, but important new PHP 8 feature is the change to the Relection API.
 When you’re using the attribute system (more on this later), you can now retrieve those attributes via the Reflection API on any other reflection classes.
 With the addition of union and mixed types, the ReflectionParameter methods getClass(), isArray() and isCallable() are now deprecated.
 This is because it’s much better to use getType(), which will give you the complete list of types that particular parameter satisfies.

 Back to top